 1. REDO YOUR FINANCES

-It’s important to ensure that your wish-list is aligned with your budget.
+When buying a condo in Toronto it’s important to ensure that your wish-list is aligned with your budget.
 Since August, Toronto Downtown prices have already increased by roughly 9%.* So with that in mind, especially if you’ve been shopping for a Toronto condo for some time now, the first thing you should do is recalculate your budget.

 The peak seasons for real estate are spring and fall where most sellers wait to list their property to take advantage of the inevitable price surge that comes with it.
 What that means is that there’s more choice for you as a buyer but there’s also more buyers competing, giving sellers the upper hand.

 Winter is a great time for buyers to make their move.
 Stay active on your home search December through February as you may be able to get a good deal.
 Sellers who aren’t waiting until spring to list are typically motivated to sell now.
-The Toronto market is slower and listings will be on the market for longer than they normally would compared to the spring or fall markets.
+The Toronto condo market is slower and listings will be on the market for longer than they normally would compared to the spring or fall markets.
 With fewer home buyers perusing in the winter months, sellers will get antsy and become more flexible with their sale price.

 3. CONSIDER BUYING A TORONTO CONDO ASSIGNMENT

 An assignment is when the purchaser of a pre-construction condo chooses to sell their Agreement of Purchase and Sale with the builder to a new buyer before they officially take possession of the condo.
-So if you’re looking at buying a Toronto condo that is a new, never-been-lived-in condo, talk to your realtor about which Toronto condos are nearing completion that may have available assignments for sale.
+So if you’re looking at buying a Toronto condo that is a new, never-been-lived-in condo, talk to your realtor about which Toronto pre-construction condos are nearing completion that may have available assignments for sale.

 As a home buyer, you have leverage with your price because the building’s amenities and common spaces are not completely finished.
-This means you are able to buy a new product for less than fair market value and have some potential equity built in as well.
+This means you are able to buy a new Toronto condo for less than fair market value and have some potential equity built in as well.
 Your realtor will be your best advocate in sourcing good assignment deals.
 Trust their guidance.

 4. SOONER IS ALWAYS BETTER WHEN BUYING A TORONTO CONDO